 MyHeritage and FamilyTreeDNA each accept DNA uploads from the other three companies, but AncestryDNA and 23andMe do not accept DNA uploads at all.

 With just over a million users, FamilyTreeDNA is the smallest of the top four companies.
-Like MyHeritage, FTDNA accepts data uploads from its three competitors (excluding 23andMe kits processed after August 2017, which are in an incompatible format).
+Like MyHeritage, FTDNA accepts data uploads from its three competitors (excluding 23andMe kits processed after August 2017, which, as of early 2019, are in an incompatible format).

 From the FamilyTreeDNA Learning Center: